kitaharaa/ScamDTek/README.md

-Mobile application to detect calling scammers
+Mobile application for scammer detection